nathan-eagle/ExpertEval/README.md

 - Evaluation reports stored in `data/evaluations/`
 - Structured JSON format for easy integration and analysis
 - Historical tracking and version control
-- Secure storage with encryption for sensitive information

 #### Report Structure